gfouz/gfouz.github.io/README.md

 ## PORTFOLIO BUILT ON AUGUST 2021

-I strongly think that the best way to learn things in live is making or envolving on them.
+I strongly think that the best way to learn things in life is making or envolving on them.
 And this portfolio meets that purpose, i have learned many many new things since that moment on.